yuvalmGS/gigaspaces-wiki-jekyll/xap97/logging-api.markdown

 layout: post
 title:  Logging API
 categories: XAP97
-parent: gigaspaces-logging.html
+parent: logging-overview.html
-weight: 50
+weight: 200
 ---

-{% compositionsetup %}
-{% summary page|70 %}Simple API extract and filter out logging information of GigaSpaces runtime.{% endsummary %}
+{% summary %}{% endsummary %}

-# Overview

 As part of the Administration API is an extensive logging extraction and filtering from different runtime components of GigaSpaces.
 Here is a very simple example: